Developer Accidentally Deletes Three-Month of Work With Visual Studio Code

 Also, it is about failing to understand how filesystems work, and how to use Google.
 It is possible he could have "undeleted" these files with a bit of work.
 It sounds like all he did was look in the Recycle Bin.

-Blaming the victim = bad (Score:1)
+Blaming the victim = bad (Score:2, Informative)

 The software redefined the semantics of "discard" without informing the user.
 In Git, discard means "drop pending changes".
 In VS Code, apparently, discard means "delete and purge all historical references --force".
 How the hell can the VS Code devs justify introducing such a dangerous and confusing change?